 Flea and tick prevention is safe to start around 6-9 weeks of age - just check the product label.
 As previously discussed above, you can combine flea and tick protection with worming, or you might like to give two separate products (this can work well if you've chosen to get the heartworm injection!)

 Is flea and tick prevention needed all year? - We recommend having a chat to your vet about what is required in your area.
 Some parts of Australia are particularly tick-prone and require diligent tick prevention all year round.
 On the other hand, some parts of the country don't have ticks at all.

 What is a microchip?
 In Australia, microchips are used for lifelong identification.
 The microchip is a small metal chip the size of a grain of rice.
 It gets inserted under the skin via a needle, in the area between the shoulder blades or lower neck.
 (And before you ask - no, there's no such thing as a microchip that goes into your dog's ear.
 This is a common misconception, as desexing tattoos are placed in the flap of the ear and some pet owners confuse the two).
-The microchip only contains one piece of information - a 12 digit number.
+The microchip only contains one piece of information - a 15 digit number.
 This number gets recorded into a central database, where your contact details are then stored (unfortunately there are a few databases in Australia, but your vet should be able to identify which one your pet is registered with).
 Microchips can be scanned with a special hand-held device at any vet clinic, pound, or shelter.

 Typical vaccination regimes for puppies involve 3 vaccinations spaced approximately 4 weeks apart.
 These usually occur at 6-8 weeks of age, 12 weeks of age, and 16 weeks of age.
-Consult with your vet for further information, and what vaccinations are appropriate for your area.
+Consult with your vet for further information, and what vaccinations are appropriate for your puppy.